awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 logging:
   loglevel: INFO
 ```
-For a sample Lambda function that uses the Python API, see [Using Curator to Rotate Data in Amazon Elasticsearch Service](curator.md)\.
+For sample Lambda functions that use the Python API, see [Using Curator to Rotate Data in Amazon Elasticsearch Service](curator.md)\.

 **Topics**
 + [Manual Snapshot Prerequisites](#es-managedomains-snapshot-prerequisites)